-- Example: Burgaw Jaycees Scrapbooks, Pender County Public Library.
+- Example: Boonville Home Demonstration Club Scrapbook, Yadkin County Public Library.

-These large scrapbooks from the 1950s are difficult to use: their size alone makes them a challenge to handle and the photos and clippings are glued onto brittle paper.
-By digitizing these volumes, the Pender County Public Library is able to easily share this terrific content with its users.
+Large scrapbooks are difficult to use: their size alone makes them a challenge to handle and the photos and clippings are often glued onto brittle paper.
+By digitizing some of their scrapbooks, the Yadkin County Public Library is able to easily share this content with its users.

 Digitize the Materials You’ve Already Described

 Some of our partners have decided to get started with digitization by working on materials for which they already have descriptive information.
 If you have your materials already described in a card index, library catalog, or local database, that information will give you a nice head start when it comes time to prepare for digitization.
 It also ensures that items are more likely to be found through search engines, reaching more users.

 - Example: Orange County Historical Museum Collection Highlights.

 The Orange County Historical Museum worked with the Digital Heritage Center to share highlights from its collection online.
 The materials selected were already described in the museum’s collection database.
 This made it easy to publish the materials online as soon as the photography was completed.